apache/httpcomponents-website/src/site/markdown/get-involved.md

 requests (even if you are not a committer), feature suggestions, reporting bugs, documentation and usability feedback all matter immensely.

+The best way to get involved with the project and potentially to make the first step toward becoming a project committer is to look at the open issues in JIRA and help resolve them.
+Open issues labelled `volunteers-wanted` are especially unlikely to get resolved without help from volunteers / external contributors.

+Here is the list of [HttpComponents Issues](https://issues.apache.org/jira/issues/?filter=12350197) that HttpComponents project members require a helping hand with.

 Testing
 -------